SocialBook User Guide

 • Archives the person at the specified INDEX.

-• The index refer to the index number shown in the displayed person list.
+• The indexes refer to the index numbers shown in the last viewed person list.

-• The index must be a positive integer not exceeding the last index number e.g. 1, 2, 3, …
+• The indexes must be positive integers not exceeding the last index number in the last viewed person list.

 Examples:

-• list followed by archive 2 archives the 2nd person in the address book.
+• list followed by archive 2 archives the 2nd person in SocialBook.

-Info: It is still possible to make changes to archived people
+Info: It is still possible to make edits to archived people.

 Unarchiving a person: unarchive